parthsaxena2005/California-Housing-Prices-ML-Project/README.md

 The model was able to RMSE of $41422 which is a satisfactory result.

 ## Acknowledgement
-Inspired by the structure and lessons in Hands-On Machine Learning by Aurélien Géron.
+Inspired by the structure and lessons in Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow by Aurélien Géron.